 Education includes a BS from University of Rhode Island (1972) and an MAE from Rhode Island School of Design (1989).
 In 1996 I studied "The Major Paintings of Winslow Homer", Syracuse University, under David Tatham.

-Since retiring to Mount Desert Island in 2012, I have shown work at Bar Harbor Savings & Loan, Southwest Harbor Public Library, Bass Harbor Memorial Library, Northeast Harbor Library, Jesup Library, Quietside Gallery and ArtWaves.
+Since retiring to Mount Desert Island in 2012, I have shown work at Bar Harbor Savings & Loan, Southwest Harbor Public Library, Bass Harbor Memorial Library, Northeast Harbor Library, Jesup Library, Quietside Gallery, Shaw Gallery and ArtWaves.